SATHYA-NARAYANA/Serverless_Project_2022/README.md

 </p>

 # Step 8: Finally you have finished creating User
-   # NOTE : Do not share access key and Secrete key with any one
 ```diff
 - Do not share access key and Secrete key with any one
 ```